tptran6/template-nextjs13-tailwind-prisma-mysql/README.md

     * `npx prisma db pull`
 1. Update @prisma/client with Schema details from previous command.
    * `npx primsa generate`
 1. In `app/pages.js`, update `my_model` to match your model in schema.prisma.
-Note that it should be lowercase even though it is Uppercased in the schema.prisma file
+Note that it should be lowercase even though it may be uppercased in the schema.prisma file
    1. Update `row.id` and `row.field_name` also to match your column names in your database.

 _note: Everytime you make a schema change to your db, you need to rerun the `npx prisma db pull` and `npx prisma generate` commands_